How are these jellyfish like an insect?

 Use the resource below to answer the questions that follow.

-- What are some examples of invertebrates?
+- What are three examples of invertebrates?

 - How do you determine if an animal is an invertebrate?